lsaravia/CriticalGlobalForest/Notes.md

 nectivity and its associated spread of introduced species and pathogens, altered biogeochemical cycles, and climate change.

+One of the most striking global environmental trajectories of the past decade has been the decline in deforestation in the Brazilian Amazon.
+Over the decade 1996–2005, Brazilian Amazonia had an average deforestation rate of 19,500 km 2 year −1 , accounting for about half of the global tropical deforestation.
+Then, from 2004–2012, the rate declined by 82% and stabilized at ∼5,000– 7,000 km 2 year −1 , with a relative increase of 28% between 2012 and 2013 (32).
+The reduction has been driven almost entirely by a large decline in deforestation on larger properties (33), resulting in part from major policy interventions, supported by monitoring technologies.

 -------------
 @Lenton2013 On the origin of planetary-scale tipping points